ZahidP/d3-angular-boxplot/README.md

 <h4><b> Controller: </b></h4>
 '$scope.selection' array: the buttons underneath the boxplot are used to push new indices which you want to graph into this $scope.selection.
-This is then passed into the <box-plot data=selection></box-plot> directive.
+It is then passed into the "<box-plot data=selection></box-plot> directive."